Nicobar megapode

-The Nicobar megapode or Nicobar scrubfowl (Megapodius nicobariensis) is a megapode found in some of the Nicobar Islands (India).
-Like other megapode relatives, it builds a large mound nest with soil and vegetation, with the eggs hatched by the heat produced by decomposition.
-Newly hatched chicks climb out of the loose soil of the mound and being fully feathered are capable of flight.
-The Nicobar Islands are on the edge of the distribution of megapodes, well separated from the nearest ranges of other megapode species.
-Being restricted to small islands and threatened by hunting, the species is vulnerable to extinction.
-The 2004 tsunami is believed to have wiped out populations on some islands and reduced populations on several others.
+The Nicobar megapode or Nicobar scrubfowl (Megapodius nicobariensis) is a megapode endemic to the Nicobar Islands of India.
+Like other megapodes, it builds a large mound nest of soil and vegetation, with the eggs incubated by the heat produced by decomposition.
+Newly hatched chicks climb out of the loose soil of the mound and, being fully feathered, are capable of flight.
+The Nicobar Islands lie on the western edge of the megapode distribution, well separated from the nearest ranges of other megapode species.
+The 2004 Indian Ocean tsunami reduced the global population by an estimated 66–75% and completely submerged Megapode Island; the species is now considered globally Vulnerable under IUCN criteria A1bc; D1, with a stable but small post-tsunami population.